Credits

 Many Aria aircraft types are kinda-sorta inspired by real life concept aircraft types that either never made it off the drawing boards but were really cool, or aircraft that did make it into production but for whatever reason the Invisible Hand of Fate decided not to let them flourish.
 I try to make them sexy looking, because an aircraft manufacturer named Aria should be making sexy aircraft, no?

-I have drawn up about a dozen of these homebrew Aria aircraft so far, 8 of which have been used in JStream articles as of August 2024.
-You can see a summary about the models posted so far here.
+I have drawn up about 15 of these homebrew Aria aircraft so far, several of which turn up in select JStream articles.

 Drawings and Graphics